BDC Hamburger Icon

 Open row

 Cyberattacks on big corporations are certainly newsworthy.
-However, hackers frequently target small businesses in data breaches and other cyberattacks.
-Cybersecurity incidents can paralyze your business and destroy customer trust, and recovering from these attacks is expensive.
+However, hackers frequently target small businesses in data breaches and other digital intrusions.
+Cybersecurity incidents can paralyze your business and destroy customer trust — and recovering can be expensive.
 To help prevent these devastating consequences, it’s crucial for businesses of all sizes to put cybersecurity safeguards in place.

 Why budget for cybersecurity?

-Cybersecurity affects businesses of all sizes.
+Indeed, small businesses are increasingly targeted.
 According to Netwrix Research Lab’s 2023 Hybrid Security Trends Report, 68 percent of all organizations surveyed — large and small — had experienced a cyberattack in the past 12 months.
-More specifically, 43 percent of data breaches involved small businesses.
+According to Tripwire’s recent Business Impact Report, 73 percent of small business respondents reported experiencing data breaches or cyberattacks within the previous year.

 Here are some benefits of establishing a cybersecurity budget for your small business: